openedx/openedx-user-groups/docs/decisions/0004-refresh-and-consistency-framework.rst

   * Trigger re-evaluation when any criterion's update frequency threshold is reached (scheduled update).
 Example: If C1 is event-based and C2 is cached daily, the group is refreshed:

     * Immediately on C1 events.
-    * On scheduled daily refresh for C2 (unless already refreshed by C1 events).
+    * On scheduled daily refresh for C2 (regardless of the last time C1 was refreshed).

   * Set refresh frequency per criterion type based on data volatility and system performance requirements, as outlined in the long-term requirements.